tpa93/Finance_CS50pset9/README.md

 https://cs50.harvard.edu/x/2023/psets/9/finance/

 During week 9 in CS50 the problem set given was to create an web application with html, css, jinja and python/flask.
-With this web application following features should be simplified possible:
+With this web application following features are simplified possible:
 1. register new user
 2. login
 3. check stock quotes